 The Federal Day of Thanksgiving, Repentance, and Prayer is a day on which Catholic, Reformed, Jewish, and other denominations and faiths join together in ecumenical causes and prayer events in various Swiss cities.

 Days of fasting and prayer are mentioned throughout the Bible, and a Protestant tradition of designating national days of fasting and prayer arose in the years following the Reformation.
 Such days also existed prior to the Reformation, typically as ways to seek Divine mercy after a famine, plague, or other calamity struck.

-Much of Switzerland today is very secular, and this holiday is not much observed as a day to do what the name instructs.
+Much of Switzerland today is very secular, and this holiday is not as much observed today as it once was.
 Nevertheless, it is a time when all Christian denominations, local governments, and secular foreign aid organisations join together to give to special projects for the aid of the world’s poor and needy.